perfectwebtech/blog/content/posts/2018/12/unreliable-lan-server-connection.md

 And now you can see that the ARP table on the server is set correctly now!
 This fixed the problem, and I haven't had any issues since implementing this fix.

 ![firefox showing the NGINX server index page](https://crookm.ams3.cdn.digitaloceanspaces.com/media/2018/unreliable-lan-server-connection--9e5df4e2-0e39-4949-93cc-e420d3e9dbd6.png)

----

-Let me know in the responses below if you had a similar issue, I'm hoping I'm not the only one facing dumb networking issues like this every other day! 😂